mathyousee/power-platform-snippets/cli.md

 # Power Platform CLI

-References I want to remember for later.
+The CLI is not a typical Citizen Developer topic, nor do they have a direct need for it.
+That said, I am right on the line of Citizen Dev and Pro Dev (Pro Dev Light?
+Deputized Citizen Dev?) and have found ways to make the Power Platform CLI useful for my builds.

+Typically, I use this to grab point-in-time updates of the configuration I do via the Power Apps maker portal, so they can be part of a larger process and provide better visibility for if/when IT wants to take over (or at least have more oversight of what I'm doing).

 FWIW I keep most of these in a PowerShell file in VSCode and run them from the integrated console.
 There are definitely other ways to do it but that's what works for me (as a basic PowerShell / CLI user).
-In case you want that file, I'm linking it here:
+In case you want that file, let me know via a GitHub issue and I'll upload it ;)

-## Install and update to latest version
+## Install Power Platform CLI and update to latest version

 I installed from VS Code by going to the Extensions marketplace and installing **Power Platform Tools** (the name has changed from the docs below) from the Microsoft publisher.